Planning & Infrastructure has an important role in monitoring and enforcing compliance with the Planning & Infrastructure Minister’s approvals.

 Role of proponents

-Proponents and other persons working on projects approved by the Minister for Planning have a legal obligation to ensure their projects are carried out in strict compliance with the Minister’s conditions of approval.
+Proponents and other persons working on projects approved by the Minister for Planning & Infrastructure have a legal obligation to ensure their projects are carried out in strict compliance with the Minister’s conditions of approval.
 Proponents need to monitor the environmental performance of their projects to ensure compliance is maintained.
-In many cases, conditions of approval require proponents to report on their level of compliance and in significant projects such as mines, major infrastructure projects and major industries, to commission independent environmental experts to audit their performance and report back to the Department.
+In many cases, conditions of approval require proponents to report on their level of compliance and in significant projects such as mines, major infrastructure projects and major industries, to commission independent environmental experts to audit their performance and report back to Planning & Infrastructure.

 Compliance policy and guidelines

-The Department has published a compliance policy and associated guidelines for breach management, prosecutions and penalty notices to assist authorised officers in exercising their powers in a fair, consistent and equitable manner.
-The documents also help the community and other stakeholders understand how the Department goes about its work.
+Planning & Infrastructure has published a compliance policy and associated guidelines for breach management, prosecutions and penalty notices to assist authorised officers in exercising their powers in a fair, consistent and equitable manner.
+The documents also help the community and other stakeholders understand how the agency goes about its work.

 Compliance activity reports

-The Department publishes monthly compliance activities reports to advise the community and other stakeholders of the latest compliance initiatives and outcomes.
+Planning & Infrastructure publishes monthly compliance activities reports to advise the community and other stakeholders of the latest compliance initiatives and outcomes.
 The first two of these, for October and November 2010, cover the work of the Singleton compliance team.
-From December 2010 onwards they cover the state-wide compliance activities of the Department.
+From December 2010 onwards they cover the state-wide compliance activities of the agency.

 Wind Farm Audits